JurnDeVleeschauwer/WEB-3/README.md

 NODE_ENV="development"
 ```

-And change in the config file `development` the username and password with the credentials of your local database
+And change in the config file `development` and in the `.env.test` the username and password with the credentials of your local database

 ```
 DATABASE_USERNAME="root"